cornell-dti/trends-in-web-dev-website/versioned_docs/version-2021sp/assignment2.md

 ## FAQ

+### I can't initialize my app and nothing is working from the get-go.

+We're using Google's Cloud Firestore (which stores data as collections of documents) and not the older Realtime Database (which stores the data in a big JSON tree) for this class, so make sure you chose the right option.
+Otherwise, make sure you have the `serviceAccount.json` in the same directory as your src files.

 ### Alphabetic sorting isn't working for me.
 Why?

 This might happen because of the actual int value of ASCII characters conflicting